Farming in the Eighteenth Century – The Improvements

 One most interesting question is when enclosures came to the Shinnel Glen.
 Some people seem to think that they have always been there, but the following gives some idea of when they were built.

-General Roy produced maps for military use (see map *14).
+General Roy produced maps for military use.
 It is difficult to read some of the place names, but the hill shading is effective and cultivated areas are shown.
-Roy’s map of 1747 shows that there were already enclosures up the Scaur, but none are marked up the Shinnel, also on Queensberry land.
+Roy’s map of 1747 shows that there were already enclosures up the Scaur on the right side of the map, but none are marked up the Shinnel, also on Queensberry land.
 Some parts of Galloway even had enclosures in the 1730s.
 Remember the Levellers?

 The Queensberry estate maps of Tynron of 1772 show no stone dykes.
 Durisdeer parish, owned by Queensberry, was still unenclosed in the 1790s.
 Neither, most significantly, is there mention of enclosure in the 1790s Statistical Account for Tynron.
 Such a radical change would surely have been recorded.
 Yet in Penpont in the 1790s “there are many inclosures: and the disposition to inclose seems to increase”.